 - National Cooperative Extension and National 4-H Council Equity Toolkit

-- Teaching Tolerance Website - Civil Discourse in the Classroom
+- Learning for Justice Website - Civil Discourse in the Classroom

 - 10 ways to talk to students about sensitive issues in the news

 - Environmental Issue Forums - North American Association for Environmental Education

 - National Issues Forum

 - How to Talk To Kids About Terrible Things - National Public Radio